 4. Submit Abstract for Building Bridges Conference

 You are invited to submit abstracts for the 2003 Building Bridges conference to be held April 30-May 2 in Atlanta.
 The deadline for abstract submissions is Thursday, November 14, 2002.
-Select for details about the submission process as well as the conference.

 5. Do You Know How AHRQ's Research Is Being Used?